PalisadoesFoundation/talawa-docs/docs/talawa-api-docs/resolvers/Mutation/createAgendaSection/variables/createAgendaSection.md

 The context of the entire application, including user information (context.userId).

+## Returns

+A promise that resolves to the created agenda section object.

 ## Remarks

 This function performs caching and retrieval operations to ensure the latest data is used.